top of page

 The Future of Neo-Cinema

 "The Midnight Wolf" is more than just a short film to me; it is a proof of concept for a new kind of cinema.
-We are entering an era where the artist’s mind is no longer limited by the budget of a physical set, but where the artist’s rigor is more important than ever.
+We are entering an era where the artist’s mind is no longer limited by the budget of a physical set.
+Instead, the artist’s rigor is more important than ever.

 Experience the full film on Escape: https://escape.ai/watch/696ec3b173c582cd8650f0f6